Northern Domino (eA)

 Although it might not be the domino that lightens their coat.
 Maybe domino just makes a dog more susceptible to unknown intensity modifiers.
 This is one of the still unsolved mysteries of dog coat colors, but we know that light phaeomelanin only affects recessive red and domino dogs in some breeds.

-In addition, countershading lightens the ventral phaeomelanin on a dog.
-Some people find it hard to distinguish between the pale open face markings in some domino patterns and the pale face markings from countershading.
+In addition, countershading can lighten the ventral phaeomelanin.
+Some people find it hard to distinguish between the extended whitish open face markings in some domino patterns and the whitish ventral tan from countershading.
 It doesn’t help that many domino breeds have both at the same time!

 A dominant black (KB/-) dog should have a solid dark coat.
 But domino (KB/- eA/-) downregulates black from the K locus, so the A locus pattern becomes visible to some degree.